 Determining the price of a home improvement project is never perfect or easy.
 As the demand for accuracy goes up, so does the time and expense to produce the estimate.

 Design/Build-A Better Way To Work with Estimates vs Bids

 A Design/Build proposal is an estimate combined with a negotiated contract.
 My company, HPS, feels that these are a better and more fair way to perform construction work.
-The key is to come to an agreement with the homeowner on a reasonable rate or value for the contractor’s labor, and fees on the actual costs for managing the work and for profit.
-Under this process, the owner has transparency to the actual costs of the job; while the contractor is assured his costs will be covered along with a reasonable profit.
+The key is trust.
+Come to an agreement with the homeowner on reasonable rates labor.
+Then agree on fees for managing the work and for profit based on the actual costs.
+Under this process, the owner has full transparency to the actual costs of the job; while the contractor is assured a reasonable profit.
 The contractor can then focus on what’s really important–producing quality work for the owner.